dvfrancis/hi-lo-card-game/README.md

 #### Future Features

+- Expand site to include other card games.
+- Add ability for users to create an account.
-- Allow wagers to be placed using real currencies.
+- Allow users to be place real wagers in a currency of their choice.
-- User accounts.

 ### Structure